dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 Currently vhost doesn't provide DNS service itself.
 At fenomen we are relying on an external service, that does DNS for our development machines.
-But one of our goals is to find a way how to do it properly on local machine, so we don't have to rely on a third party service to use dynamic DNS.
+But one of our goals is to find a way how to do it properly on a local machine, so we don't have to rely on a third party service to use dynamic DNS.

 ---